spywhere/plug.nvim/README.md

 You can refer to each extension configurations and setup by following a link of the extension.

+## Extension Compatibility

+Each built-in extensions will have its compatibility matrix to indicate the compatibility with each backends.
+The following are the explanation of each compatibility meaning

+- Proxy to `name`: The extension will simply used the value as-is.
+Similar to how the plugin will be configured natively
+- Polyfilled: The extension will make a workaround in order to support such feature for the plugin manager
+- Untested: The feature might work for certain backends, required some testing

 ### Extension Authoring

 If you wish to implement your own extension, feel free to check out